 This journey of recovery requires courage and patience, but your therapist is there to help you every step of the way, and you will be rewarded with a healthier, more fun, enjoyable and rewarding relationship as well as a stronger empowered sense of self-worth.

 Everyone who takes this journey is pleased that they did so, as it opens up so much more of their life to their innate potential and vibrancy.

-At the Hart Centre we have experienced relationship Psychologists who are specifically trained in working through trauma and it would be our honour to help you.
+At the Hart Centre, we have experienced therapists who are specifically trained in working through trauma and it would be our honour to help you.

-Call 1300 830 552 and our friendly receptionists will help you find the best Psychologist for your needs or contact us here.
+Call 1300 830 552 and our friendly receptionists will help you find the best therapist for your needs, or contact us here.